 | 2005 |

-PRAF2 (JM4) is a four-transmembrane protein that physically interacts with the CCR5 chemokine receptor, co-localizes with calnexin in the endoplasmic reticulum and with the mannose 6-phosphate receptor in the Golgi, and heterodimerizes with the related proteins JWA and GTRAP3-18; it harbors a Rab-acceptor motif suggesting a role in vesicle formation at the Golgi complex and receptor trafficking. |
+PRAF2 (JM4) is a four-transmembrane protein that physically interacts with (co-precipitates with) the CCR5 chemokine receptor.
+It co-localizes with calnexin in the endoplasmic reticulum and with the mannose 6-phosphate receptor in the Golgi.
+PRAF2 also heterodimerizes with the related proteins JWA and GTRAP3-18, and harbors a Rab-acceptor motif, suggesting a function in vesicle formation at the Golgi complex. |

-Co-immunoprecipitation, co-localization by immunofluorescence microscopy, yeast two-hybrid (protein interaction screen) |
+Co-immunoprecipitation, co-localization by immunofluorescence microscopy, two-hybrid interaction screen |

 FEBS letters |